In my Spanish classes in the U.S., we never dealt much with European Spanish.

 “Siruela?”
 I asked.
 “You mean, like the fruit?”

 She looked at me in confusion for a few seconds, then burst out laughing.
-“No, that’s ciruela,” she said, pronouncing the word for “plum” with a discernible Spanish lisp on the letter c.
+“No, that’s ciruela,” she said, pronouncing the word for “plum” with a discernible “lisp” on the letter c.

-That’s when I realized: Learning the Spanish lisp could help me avoid lots of confusion when talking to Spanish-speakers.
+That’s when I realized: Learning this distinct form of pronunciation from Spain could help me avoid lots of confusion when talking to Spanish-speakers.

-Learning the Spanish lisp has other benefits, too.
+Learning this form of pronunciation has other benefits, too.